Ajaigarh State

 Ajaigarh State was a princely state in Bundelkhand, Central India, during the British Raj.
-It was founded around 1765 CE by Raja Guman Singh, a chieftain of the Bundela Rajput clan and a relative of the ruling family of Orchha State.
+It was founded around 1765 CE by Raja Guman Singh, a chieftain of the Bundela Rajput clan and a relative of the ruling family of Panna State.
 He established the state by fortifying the hilltop settlement of Ajaigarh following the fragmentation of Mughal authority in the region.
 The rulers of Ajaigarh initially bore the title Raja, which was later elevated to Sawai Maharaja during the British era.

 The state was part of the Bundelkhand Agency under the Central India Agency, and acceded to the Union of India in 1948.
 Ajaigarh is known for the imposing Ajaigarh Fort, which served as the political and military center of the state.

 History of Ajaigarh State

 Ajaigarh State was a princely state in the Bundelkhand region of Central India, founded in the mid-18th century by Raja Guman Singh, a Bundela Rajput noble from the Orchha royal family.
 Established around 1765 CE, Ajaigarh emerged during a time of political instability in India following the decline of the Mughal Empire.
 Taking advantage of the power vacuum, Guman Singh captured a strategic hill in present-day Panna district and fortified it, laying the foundation of the Ajaigarh Fort, which became the capital and symbol of the state.